mittalpatel/BERT-Chatbot-English/README.md

 ## Instructions to set up the Bert Chatbot English Demo on Local system

 1. Clone the repository in your system.
+2. Download the model file from https://drive.google.com/file/d/13N8xZbM5C9VBg1sAxOdskqiha0aSwYdX/view?usp=sharing and unzip it in root directory.
-2. Install and create a virtual environment by the following step.
+3. Install and create a virtual environment by the following step.
 You'll need <b>python <= 3.7</b> to set it up.
 ```shell
 sudo apt install virtualenv
 virtualenv venv --python=python3.7
 source venv/bin/activate
 ```
-3. Install the following dependencies
+4. Install the following dependencies
 ```shell
 pip install Flask
 pip install boto3